Check engine light on? This guide shows you how to quickly reset the check engine light without disconnecting the battery.

 This step will vary based on the tool you’re using, but select “READ” and scroll through the codes that are active on your vehicle.
 Write down each code in case the codes come back or change later down the road.

-Now select “CLEAR” and clear the codes.
-At this point, the Check Engine Light should be off, and you have successfully cleared your Check Engine Light.
+Now select “CLEAR” on your scan tool and clear the codes.
+At this point, the Check Engine Light should be off, and you have successfully reset your check engine light.
 If the light comes back on, you will need to diagnose and repair the concern that is causing the code.

 Locate your vehicle’s battery.
 For most vehicles, it will be located under the hood, but for some, it may be located in the trunk or in another area of the car.

 Disconnect the negative terminal of the battery.
 It will usually be labeled with a (-) negative symbol and colored black.

 Touch the negative cable end you just disconnected to the positive terminal still connected to the battery.
 The positive terminal will be labeled with a (+) positive symbol and colored red.
 Hold it there for 1 minute.
 This will fully drain the vehicle’s capacitors and fully reset all the vehicle systems.